2024-05-07

 - Reboot the device.

-- After reboot, Settings -> Security -> Trusted Credentials should show the new “Portswigger CA” as a system trusted CA.
+- After the device reboots, Settings -> Security -> Trusted Credentials should show the new “Portswigger CA” as a system trusted CA.

 Step 3 – Set Android global proxy to Burp Suite proxy

-Note: It is possible to use Android settings, but we recommend using the ADB command line tool which is more reliable and easier to handle.
+- Though it is possible to use Android settings, we recommend using the ADB command line tool which is more reliable and easier to handle.

 adb shell settings put global http_proxy <burp_proxy_ip>:<burp_listening_port>